 - Limited headcount to manage localisation - The team was stretched from dividing focus between two functions: 1) strategy, working with the Product and Marketing teams to incorporate localisation into their product launches (e.g. date formats, price formats, which languages to use based on business cases), and 2) operations, the day-to-day management of submitting and follow-up with translators and reviewers to get new translations.

 - Duplication of work - With the same brand words and phrases being used across multiple pieces of content, there was a missed opportunity to reduce time and money spent on retranslating these words.

 - Lack of visual context - With only Excel files of strings to reference, translators and reviewers had trouble understanding how translated text would appear in the published environment.

 The Solution: Smartling

 In their search, DAZN looked for a solution that included what they saw were the three pillars of a good translation management system (TMS): a strong integration (in this case, an API integration), process automation that was straightforward and easy to manage, and a CAT Tool that integrated with the TMS.
 Smartling fitted the bill and they onboarded in April 2018.

-After adopting Smartling’s management technology, as well Platinum Support to help manage day-to-day operational tasks to set up the translation jobs, DAZN realised the following benefits:
+After adopting Smartling’s management technology, as well as Managed Services to help manage day-to-day operational tasks to set up the translation jobs, DAZN realised the following benefits: